Hans Christian Andersen (film): Plot

-The next day, the entire ballet company sets off on their annual tour, leaving Hans bereft, but he soon finds comfort entertaining a new group of children with his stories.
-One day, Lars, a sad boy with a shaved head, remains behind after the other children tease him.
+The next day, the entire ballet company embarks on their annual tour, leaving Hans bereft, but he soon finds comfort entertaining a new group of children with his stories.
+Lars, a sad boy with a shaved head, remains behind after the other children tease him.
 Hans tells him the story of an ugly duckling who is ostracized by his peers until he becomes a handsome swan.
-When not with the children, Hans counts the days by making pair after pair of brightly colored satin slippers for his absent ballerina.
+Hans counts the days by making numerous pairs of brightly colored satin slippers for Doro.

-One day, Hans receives an invitation from the Gazette newspaper office, where Lars's father, the publisher, thanks Hans for helping his son overcome his difficulties and offers to publish The Ugly Duckling in the newspaper.
-Overjoyed by the news, Hans asks that his credit be changed from "Hans, the cobbler" to "Hans Christian Andersen" and runs down the street singing his full name with pride.
+Lars' father, a newspaper publisher, thanks Hans for helping his son and offers to publish The Ugly Duckling in the newspaper.
+Hans is overjoyed and asks to be credited as Hans Christian Andersen, running in the street singing his full name with pride.

-That evening, when the ballet company returns, Doro tells Hans that they have created a ballet based on his story The Little Mermaid, which Hans believes is a sign of her love for him.
-The next evening, Peter warns Hans that Doro will humiliate him.
-Disappointed by his friend's attitude, Hans suggests that they part ways and leaves for the opening of the new ballet.
-When Hans tries to deliver Doro's slippers backstage, Niels locks the insistent writer in a closet to prevent him from disrupting the performers.
-While Hans listens to the music and dreams of his story, the performance opens on stage.
+When the ballet company returns, Doro tells Hans that they have created a ballet based on his story The Little Mermaid, which Hans believes is a sign of her love for him.
+Peter warns Hans that Doro will humiliate him.

+At the opening of the new ballet, Hans tries to deliver Doro's slippers backstage, but Niels locks him in a closet to prevent him from disrupting the performers.
+While Hans listens to the music and dreams of his story, the performance opens on the stage.

-The morning after the ballet, Doro sends for Hans and discovers that he is in love with her and has misunderstood her relationship with Niels.
-Niels interrupts their conversation and insults Hans by offering to pay him for The Little Mermaid.
-Hans refuses Niels's offer and claims that his writing was a fluke.
-Doro accepts the slippers Hans made for her and allows him to leave, upset that she has unwittingly broken the heart of such a kind and gifted man.
+The next morning, Doro summons Hans and discovers that he is in love with her and has misunderstood her relationship with Niels.
+When Niels interrupts their conversation and insults Hans by offering to pay him for The Little Mermaid, Hans refuses the offer and claims that his writing was a fluke.
+Doro accepts the slippers and allows Hans to leave, upset that she has unwittingly broken the heart of such a kind and gifted man.
 On the road to Odense, Hans meets Peter and renews their friendship.
-Upon reaching town, Hans is greeted as a celebrity and regales the citizens, including the schoolmaster, with his now famous moral tales.
+Upon reaching town, Hans is greeted as a celebrity and regales the citizens, including the schoolmaster, with his moral tales.